Lochleven Castle: 16th century

+The household included Sir William Douglas's mother Lady Margaret Douglas (mother of Mary's half-brother the Earl of Moray), his brother George Douglas, and Willie Douglas (a young orphaned relative).
+There were five or six ladies, four or five gentlewomen, and two chamberers, one Scottish and one french.
+Mary asked for an apothecary, a valet for her chamber, and an embroiderer who could draw patterns for her needlework.
+Mary wrote that her household at Lochleven was reduced to just two serving women, a cook, and a surgeon or doctor, when her keepers were persuading her to resign the throne.
+She signed the demission on 24 July 1567.

+William Maitland of Lethington and Mary Fleming sent her a gold jewel depicting the lion and mouse of Aesop's fable.
+This was a token alluding to the possibility of escape, and his continuing support for her, the mouse could free the lion by nibbling away the knots of the net.
+Mary wore the jewel at the castle and Marie Courcelles, one of her women and sometimes described as her French chamberer, provided a description.
+For a time, Mary was moved into the main tower, considered easier to guard at night than her first lodging.

-Mary recovered during the autumn and winter, and gradually won George Douglas over to her own cause.
+Mary recovered during the autumn and winter of 1567, and gradually won George Douglas over to her own cause.
 A contemporary wrote that George was "in fantasy of love wythe hir."
 Mary asked her servant Servais de Condé to send her materials for textile projects and embroidery.
 She also made multiple attempts to escape.
-Once, she pretended to be a laundress, while one of her ladies took her place inside the castle.
+Once, she pretended to be the laundress, Margaret Aitkin, while one of her ladies took her place inside the castle.
 However, as she was leaving, the boatman who was taking her across the loch recognized her, and took her back to the castle.
 Another time, she planned to escape by scaling the 7 ft wall outside the castle, but one of her ladies-in-waiting, Jane Kennedy, injured herself while they were practising the escape.
 On the night she finally successfully escaped, she dressed as a servant, Willie Douglas stole the keys, and Marie Courcelles let her walk out of the castle.
-She was then rowed across the lake to where George Douglas was waiting for her, along with 200 horsemen, and they fled to Niddry Castle in Lothian.
+She was then rowed across the loch to where George Douglas was waiting for her, along with 200 horsemen, and they fled to Niddry Castle in Lothian.
 Three days after, her French cook Estienne Hauet and his wife Elles Boug packed her silk and velvet gowns and other items in a chest to send to Mary wherever she might be.